Urban-Analytics-Technology-Platform/od2net/README.md

 # Latent demand (name TBD)

-WARNING: This repo is not ready for use.
+WARNING: This repo is not ready for general use.
+The API and input/output formats will keep changing.
+There are big limitations not yet documented.

 TODO: Write intro